Tribe at center of pipeline protests launches solar farm

 Two Bears said the solar project “pays tribute to everyone who’s come to Standing Rock and all their hard work and tireless dedication toward protecting our people and land.”

+“This is the beginning of something incredibly massive that I don’t think anyone of us can began to fathom at this moment,” she said.

+Presidential hopeful and U.S. Rep. Tulsi Gabbard rode into the farm on horseback.

-Organizers invited actors Shailene Woodley and Mark Ruffalo, two vocal opponents of the pipeline, presidential candidate Tulsi Gabbard, and other public figures to a Friday evening kickoff event.
-Ruffalo, co-founder of The Solutions Project, a nonprofit that promotes clean and renewable energy, and Woodley visited the protest camp where thousands of people lived for months and sometimes clashed with law enforcement.
+Woodley visited the protest camp several times where thousands of people lived for months and sometimes clashed with law enforcement.
 More than 700 people were arrested during the protests.

 Ann Marie Bledsoe Downes, an executive with the economic development entity of Nebraska’s Winnebago Tribe, which began dabbling in solar energy a decade ago, said the national interest around the protests should translate into promotion of renewable energy.